Rail transport in Canada: History

 The booming Canadian economy after 1900 led to plans to build two new transcontinental railways.
 The Canadian Northern, a successful system covering the northern part of the prairies, and the Grand Trunk (through its Grand Trunk Pacific subsidiary) both launched ambitious plans to expand.
 The government at first encouraged the two to come to some arrangement and build only one new network, but in the end no agreement was made and the government supported the expansion of both systems.
 The federal government itself built the National Transcontinental, a line from Moncton, New Brunswick, through Quebec City to Winnipeg, passing through the vast and uninhabited hinterland of the Canadian Shield.

 This aggressive expansion proved disastrous when immigration and supplies of capital all but disappeared with the outbreak of the First World War.
 The Canadian Northern, Grand Trunk Pacific, and Grand Trunk were nationalized by the federal government, which absorbed the debt of over two billion dollars.
 All three railways, along with the Canadian Government Railways (formed by the Intercolonial, National Transcontinental, and several smaller lines) were then merged into the Canadian National Railways between 1918 and 1923.

-The years after the First World War saw only moderate expansion of the rail network and the age of the great railways were over in Canada.
+The years after the First World War saw only moderate expansion of the rail network and the age of the great railways was over in Canada.
 The automobile provided strong competition by the 1920s, and after the Second World War most passengers were lost to automobiles and airlines.
 During the post-war period several large resource lines were opened in Quebec, Labrador, and British Columbia – several of which are not directly connected to the main North American network.

 In 1978 the government created Via Rail which took over all national passenger service in the country.
 In 1987 the National Transportation Act partially deregulated the railway industry in Canada and removed much of the red tape that railways experienced when attempting to abandon unprofitable lines; however, the NTA is now viewed as more of a failure in that railways used the legislation merely as a first-resort after "demarketing" a line, rather than a last-resort after trying to find a short line buyer.
 In November 1995 the federal government privatized CN, and in 1996, the government corrected the NTA 1987 shortfalls with the Canadian Transportation Act which more fully deregulates the railway industry.